-Objectives Endpoints The primary objective of this study is to demonstrate the efficacy of fremanezumab in the prevention of CCH in adult patients.
-The primary efficacy endpoint of this study is the mean change from baseline (run-in period) in the monthly average number of cluster headache (CH) attacks during the 12-week period after administration of the first dose of the IMP, ie, based on week 0 to 12 data.
-A secondary objective of this study is to further demonstrate the efficacy of fremanezumab in the prevention of CCH in adult patients.
-The secondary efficacy endpoints to further demonstrate efficacy are: • the proportion of patients with a ≥50% reduction from baseline (run-in period) in the monthly average number of CH attacks over the 12-week period after the administration of the first dose of the IMP, ie, based on week 0 to 12 data • mean change from baseline (run-in period) in the number of CH attacks during the 4-week period after administration of the first dose of the IMP, ie, based on week 0 to 4 data • the mean change from baseline (run-in period) in the number of CH attacks during the 4-week period after administration of the third dose of the IMP, ie, based on week 8 to 12 data • the mean change from baseline (run-in period) in the weekly average number of days with use of cluster-specific acute headache medications (triptans and ergot compounds) during the 12-week period after administration of the first dose of the IMP, ie, based on week 0 to 12 data • the mean change from baseline (run-in period) in the weekly average number of days oxygen is used to treat CCH during the 12-week period after administration of the first dose of the IMP, ie, based on week 0 to 12 data • assessment of patient's perceived improvement, as measured by the Patient-Perceived Satisfactory Improvement (PPSI) at 1, 4, 8, and 12 weeks after administration of the first dose of the IMP relative
+Objectives Endpoints The primary objective of this study is to demonstrate the efficacy of fremanezumab in the prevention of ECH in adult patients.
+The primary efficacy endpoint of this study is the mean change from baseline (run-in period) in the weekly average number of cluster headache (CH) attacks during the 4-week period after administration of the first dose of the IMP, ie, based on week 0 to 4 data.
+A secondary objective of this study is to further demonstrate the efficacy of fremanezumab in the prevention of ECH in adult patients.
+The secondary efficacy endpoints to further demonstrate efficacy are: • the proportion of patients with a ≥50% reduction from baseline (run-in period) in the weekly average number of CH attacks during the 4-week period after the first dose of the IMP, ie, based on week 0 to 4 data • the mean change from baseline (run-in period) in the number of CH attacks during the 12-week period after administration of the first dose of the IMP, ie, based on week 0 to 12 data • the mean change from baseline (run-in period) in the number of CH attacks during the 4-week period after administration of the third dose of the IMP, ie, based on week 8 to 12 data • the mean change from baseline (run-in period) in the weekly average number of days with use of cluster-specific acute headache medications (triptans and ergot compounds) during the 12-week period after administration of the first dose of the IMP, ie, based on week 0 to 12 data • the mean change from baseline (run-in period) in the weekly average number of days oxygen is used to treat ECH during the 12-week period after administration of the first dose of the IMP, ie, based on week 0 to 12 data • assessment of patient's perceived improvement, as measured by the Patient-Perceived Satisfactory Improvement (PPSI) at 1, 4, 8, and 12 weeks after administration of the first dose of the IMP relative to baseline (day 0)

-Objectives Endpoints A secondary objective of this The secondary safety endpoints are as follows: study is to evaluate the safety of fremanezumab in adult patients occurrence of adverse events throughout the study with CCH. clinical laboratory (serum chemistry, hematology, coagulation, and urinalysis) test results at each visit vital signs (systolic and diastolic blood pressure, oral temperature, and pulse rate) measurements at each visit.
+dpoints A secondary objective of this study is to evaluate the safety of fremanezumab in adult patients with ECH. e secondary safety endpoints are as follows: occurrence of adverse events throughout the study clinical laboratory (serum chemistry, hematology, coagulation, and urinalysis) test results at each visit vital signs (systolic and diastolic blood pressure, oral temperature, and pulse rate) measurements at each visit.
 Note: Oxygen saturation will be measured in cases of suspected anaphylaxis and severe hypersensitivity.
-Respiratory rate will also be measured in these cases but not as a standard vital sign. • 12-lead electrocardiogram (ECG) findings at screening, baseline, and week 12 use of concomitant medication during the study clinically significant changes in physical examinations, including body weight injection site reaction (ie, erythema, induration, and ecchymosis) and injection site pain assessments occurrence of hypersensitivity/anaphylaxis reactions suicidal ideation and behavior as measured by the electronic Columbia Suicide Severity Rating Scale (eC-SSRS)
+Respiratory rate will also be measured in these cases but not as a standard vital sign.
+12-lead electrocardiogram (ECG) findings at screening, baseline, and week 12 use of concomitant medication during the study clinically significant changes in physical examinations, including body weight injection site reaction (ie, erythema, induration, and ecchymosis) and injection site pain assessments occurrence of hypersensitivity/anaphylaxis reactions suicidal ideation and behavior as measured by the electronic Columbia Suicide Severity Rating Scale (eC-SSRS)